spige432/Toutouwai/iqtree.md

 tr '\n' ',' < blackrobinasonecolumn.txt > blackrobinasonerow.txt #make it a row with commas (weird middle step)
 sed -s "s/,//g" blackrobinasonerow.txt | sed -s "s/^/blackrobin\t/g"   > onelineblackrobin.txt # remove the commas and add the sample name
 cat onelineblackrobin.txt >> recode.renamed.min4.phy
+save and edit in notepad to make the header 414 198474, reupload as 414recode.renamed.min4.phy
 ```

 Trying to do a slurm job